What’s the ‘worst’ Halloween candy?

 |Circus peanuts

-CandyStore explains Circus Peanuts have previously been no. 1 on its “worst” list and were in second place last year.
+CandyStore explains Circus Peanuts have previously been no. 1 on its “worst” list and was in second place last year.

 Interestingly, two of the candies on this list are very similar.